THE BATTLE FOR CHRISTMAS

 Each December 24, from colonial days until the 1840s, gangs roamed the streets of urban America.
 Belching, shouting, banging on pans, the rabble scared everyone within earshot.
 Some stumbled and fell in gutters.
 Others broke windows, battered in doors, pelted taverns with rotten fruit.
 Ahhh, Christmas as it used to be.

-Even before the 1800s, Christmas had a checkered past.
+Christmas has a checkered past.
 For centuries, those who preferred a reverent observance of Christ's birth were drowned out by bacchanalia.
 With little work during the dark days of mid-December, peasants drank and drank some more, then whooped it up.
 Medieval tradition created a Master of Misrule who led the debauchery.
 Appalled by the excess, early America banned Christmas as "papist and pagan."
 But the annual anarchy continued into the 1800s, making Christmas more dreaded than devout.
 And then...

 Deep in the Dutch culture that dominated New York lay the myth that civilized Christmas.
 Dutch tradition spoke of a Sinterklaas who gave gifts to children each December 6.
 Sinterklaas was based on Saint Nicholas, a kindly Catholic bishop who became the patron saint of children (and of sailors, brewers, and students).
-But because December 6 was Saint Nicholas' Catholic name day, Protestant reformers moved gift giving nearer to the winter solstice.
-They finally settled on December 25.
+But December 6 was Saint Nicholas' Catholic name day.
+Clearly a holiday in his name needed to be nearer to the winter solstice.
+Protestant reformers finally settled on December 25.
 If only the rowdy American Christmas could summon the Dutch Saint Nick. . .

 The battle began with fiction.
 In 1809, Washington Irving, creator of Rip Van Winkle, wrote a satiric history of New York that celebrated the Dutch cult of St. Nicholas.
 The seed was sown.
 "Without Irving," one historian wrote,"there would be no Santa Claus."
 But Irving was outdone by a lesser-known writer.